AmazingAng/WTF-Solidity/Languages/en/04_Return_en/readme.md

         _array = [uint256(3),2,1];
     }
 ```
-In the above code, we declare the return variable type and variable name with the `returns (uint256 _number, bool _bool, uint256[3] memory _array) `.
-This way, we will only need to assign values to the variable ` _ number` in the body, ` _bool ` and ` _array ` and they will automatically return.
+In the above code, we declare the return variable type and variable name with `returns (uint256 _number, bool _bool, uint256[3] memory _array) `.
+Thus, we only need to assign values to the variable ` _number`, ` _bool ` and ` _array `in the function body, and they will automatically return.

-Of course, you can also return variables with `return` in named returns:
+Of course, you can also return variables with `return` keyword in named returns:
 ```solidity
     // Named return, still support return
     function returnNamed2() public pure returns(uint256 _number, bool _bool, uint256[3] memory _array){